The school was founded in 1854 on Top Road, on land donated by Earl Manvers. The Church of England paid for the building and maintenance.

 Meals are supplied by the Derbyshire County Council school meals service.

-Full details and menus are available on their website:
+Full details and menus are available below: